Use Quick Install to Deploy Oracle Cloud Native Environment

 Value: enforcing

-Note: It is possible to alter the output to return this output in a Table format.
-However this requires that the Terminal application's Encoding be set to UTF-8 (Set the following in the Terminal application's menu: Terminal -> Set Encoding -> Unicode -> UTF-8).
-Then run the command again without the --format yaml option.
+It is possible to alter the output to return in a table format.
+However, this requires setting the Oracle Linux Terminal application's encoding to UTF-8 by accessing its menu and clicking: Terminal -> Set Encoding -> Unicode -> UTF-8.
+Then, rerun the command without the --format yaml option.

 olcnectl module report \